AdamJacobson/Abort-Missile/README.md

 **Diversify enemy types**: Add special enemy type such as MIRVs which break into multiple smaller missiles.

-**Powerups**: Special items which appear and aren't dangerous but grant the player special abilites (extra lives, time slowing)
+**Powerups**: Special items which appear and aren't dangerous but grant the player special abilities (extra lives, time slowing)